awsdocs/amazon-ecr-user-guide/doc_source/LifecyclePolicies.md

 `rulePriority`
 Type: integer
 Required: yes
 Sets the order in which rules are evaluated, lowest to highest\.
+A lifecycle policy rule with a priority of `1` will be acted upon first, a rule with priority of `2` will be next, and so on\.
 When you add rules to a lifecycle policy, you must give them each a unique value for `rulePriority`\.
 Values do not need to be sequential across rules in a policy\.
 A rule with a `tagStatus` value of `any` must have the highest value for `rulePriority` and be evaluated last\.

 ### Description<a name="lp_description"></a>